CSU Mountain Campus under the Milky Way. Time-lapse photo with shooting stars.

 • Identity Consciousness and Social Engagement (EDUC 380A6):

-• Offered as an immersive experience at the CSU Mountain Campus.
+• Offered as an immersive experience at the CSU Mountain Campus, June 6-13, 2026.

 • Through self-reflection, inquiry, and group dialogues students explore how their personal experiences and social identities have shaped their perceptions of themselves and others.
 With a focus on identity literacy, students will deepen their understanding of culture, social justice, race, and equity while exploring the role of activism as a tool for creating meaningful change.